-With many of the largest Vendors and CMPs in programmatic advertising, including Adobe, Axel Springer, Criteo, Google, GroupM, Integral Ad Science, MediaMath, Oracle Data Cloud, OneTrust Preference Choices, The Trade Desk, Quantcast, Xandr, and more working with the TCF v2.0.
-IAB Europe encourages interested stakeholders to find out more about the TCF and how they can implement the framework.
+With many of the largest Vendors and CMPs in programmatic advertising, including Adobe, Axel Springer, Criteo, Google, GroupM, Integral Ad Science, Oracle Data Cloud, OneTrust Preference Choices, The Trade Desk, Quantcast, Xandr, and more working with the TCF v2.2, IAB Europe encouraged interested stakeholders to find out more about the TCF and how they can implement the framework.

-Registration for the Global Vendor List (GVL) is open for vendors to apply for approval to participate in the IAB Europe Transparency and Consent Framework (TCF) at the GVL Portal.
-Once an application is received and approved by IAB Europe, vendors will be issued with an ID and will be listed here.
-The registration process for vendors requires adherence to TCF Policy v2.0 and to the TCF Terms & Conditions and provides transparency into how companies intend to comply with GDPR requirements, centralised into one location.
+Vendors who wish to join the IAB Europe Transparency and Consent Framework need to register at the GVL Portal.
+Once an application is received and approved by IAB Europe, vendors will be issued with an ID and will be listed on the Global Vendor List (GVL).
+The registration process for vendors requires adherence to TCF Policy v2.2 and to the TCF Terms & Conditions.

-CMPs must also register to participate in the Framework and do this by applying for an annual CMP membership with the TCF through completing the CMP application process at the CMP Portal (CMP Registration).
-Once they have completed and passed the CMP Validation test managed by IAB Europe, they will receive an ID, sub-domain and will be listed here.
+CMPs must also register to participate in the Framework and can do this by applying for an annual CMP membership with the TCF through completing the CMP application process at the CMP Portal (CMP Registration).
+Once they have completed and passed the CMP Validation test managed by IAB Europe, they will receive an ID and will be listed here.